rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon/index.template.markdown

 where you shot the arrow and you could only get a new one by restarting the game.

-One trick I used when I demoed this for this customer was to run the game in a loop like this:
+One trick I used when I demoed this for the customer was to run the game in a loop like this:

     $ while true; do ./zero.py rundev; done

-So when you have no more arrow to shoot or no more balloons to hit, you close the game window and a new one will immediately pop up.
+So when you have no more arrows to shoot or no more balloons to hit, you close the game window and a new one will immediately pop up.

 That way, it is a little smoother to gather feedback on the current game functionality.

-We fixed so that you get more arrows to shoot, let's also fix so that a new balloon is spawned after one is hit so we don't need to restart the game in a loop anymore.
+We fixed so that you get more arrows to shoot before.
+Let's also fix so that a new balloon is spawned after one is hit so we don't need to restart the game in a loop anymore.

 ## Primitive obsession refactoring